ethanmiller1/Find-Ideal-Job-Location/README.md

 # Get Ideal Job Location
 **Version 1.0.0**

-> An Excel spreadsheet that determines what the ideal job locations would be for you.
+> An Excel spreadsheet that determines what ideal job locations would be for you.

 This speadsheet was designed to help you determine where to apply for jobs based on its proximity to existing placed of interest to you (family, church, etc.).
 It uses Google's Distance Matrix API to calculate the driving time between job sites and each place of interest.